-- the results will be considered "official" unless a valid protest has been made - any protests must be made by the team Captain and registered with the opponent's Captain □ subsequent protest shall not be considered unless it is based on facts previously unknown □ all protests must be submitted by email to the CGA Interclub Administrator. - · Scorecards should be held by the team captains for at least two (2) weeks to aid in resolution of any protest.
+A. The results will be considered "official" unless a valid protest has been made

-21. DETERMINING POD STANDINGS:
+- B. Any protests must be made by the team Captain and registered with the opponent's Captain.
+Subsequent protests shall not be considered unless it is based on facts previously unknown.
+All protests must be submitted by email to the CGA Interclub Manager (hogan.may@carolinasgolf.org). - C. Scorecards should be held by the team captains for the remainder of season to aid in resolution of any protest.

-- A. POD standings are determined by "Record points" which are based on the club's won / lost record - B. Record points are awarded as follows: two (2) points for a win, one (1) point for a tie, and zero (0) points for a loss - C. In the event of a tie: - o between two (2) teams Head to head match record, if still tied POD position is determined by accumulated match points in their head to head matches
+19. DETERMINING POD STANDINGS:

-- o between three (3) teams POD position is determined by accumulated match points between the tied teams in their head to head matches - o between all POD teams accumulated match points won in all matches played by each of the tied teams will determine the POD standings - o If a tie still exists, the CGA reserves the right to schedule play-in matches as part of the play-off process.
+- A. POD standings are determined by "Pod Points" which are based on the club's win / loss record - B. Record points are awarded as follows: two (2) points for a win, one (1) point for a tie, and zero (0) points for a loss - C. In the event of a tie: - i. between two (2) teams Head to head match record, if still tied POD position is determined by accumulated match points in their head to head matches - ii. between three (3) teams POD position is determined by accumulated match points between the tied teams in their head to head matches - iii. between all POD teams accumulated match points won in all matches played by each of the tied teams will determine the POD standings - D. If a tie still exists, the CGA reserves the right to schedule play-in matches as part of the play-off process.